Angus McDonnell: Early life

-He was the second son of William Randal McDonnell, 6th Earl of Antrim and Louisa McDonnell, Countess of Antrim.
-Following education at Eton College, he briefly entered business as a merchant banker with Morgan Grenfell.
-He subsequently moved to the United States of America, where he worked for Chiswell Langhorne constructing railways in Virginia.
+He was the second son of William Randal McDonnell, 6th Earl of Antrim, and Louisa McDonnell, Countess of Antrim.
+After his education at Eton College, he briefly entered business as a merchant banker with Morgan Grenfell.
+He subsequently moved to the United States, where he worked for Chiswell Langhorne in constructing railways in Virginia.
 McDonnell became a close friend of Langhorne's daughter Nancy Astor.

-With the outbreak of the First World War, he served with the railway troops reserve of the 1st Canadian Division, constructing railways behind the lines of the Western Front, rising to the rank of colonel.
+With the outbreak of the First World War, he served with the railway troops reserve of the 1st Canadian Division in constructing railways behind the lines of the Western Front and rose to the rank of colonel.

 Political career

 He returned to the United Kingdom, where he was chosen by the Conservative Party to contest the constituency of Dartford at the 1924 general election.
-He won the seat, narrowly defeating the sitting Labour Party Member of Parliament, John Edmund Mills.
-McDonnell had little interest in parliament, and did not defend the seat in 1929, returning to his business activities.
+He narrowly defeated the sitting Labour Party member of parliament, John Edmund Mills.
+McDonnell had little interest in Parliament, did not defend the seat in 1929 and returned to his business activities.

 Washington honorary attaché

-When America entered the Second World War in 1941, McDonnell was appointed Honorary Attaché to Washington where he was able to use his personal and business contacts to assist Lord Halifax, British Ambassador to the United States.
-McDonnell was a capable aide to the British Ambassador Lord Halifax.
+When America entered the Second World War in 1941, McDonnell was appointed Honorary Attaché to Washington, D.C. where he was able to use his personal and business contacts to assist Lord Halifax, British Ambassador to the United States.
+McDonnell was a capable aide to the British Ambassador, Lord Halifax.
 He would be the advance agent to Halifax's speeches and planned a punishing schedule of talks by the ambassador to the American public.
 His contacts enabled Halifax to further his influence in American political and commercial circles.
 The role of Ambassador was not one that came easily to Halifax, who greatly relied upon the aid that McDonnell provided.